Geography of firefighting: Philippines

 Firefighting and rescue services in the Philippines are, since 1991, handled by the Bureau of Fire Protection of the Department of the Interior and Local Government.
+As of 2023, the BFP lacks 19,160 firefighters.

 Portugal

 In Portugal, volunteer fire departments are established in every town: even the biggest Portuguese cities, have volunteer firefighters besides a career fire service.
 Well-trained and well-equipped fire departments are based in every Portuguese municipality.
 Aerial firefighting is widely used, especially in the forest.
 Video-based fire surveillance and remote monitoring systems for real-life application are used, besides fire surveillance outposts placed in strategic locations.
 Legislation regarding the installation and maintenance of fire detection and control in buildings is enforced.
 Like all the other EU member states, in which under a European Union civil-protection programme, the European Commission manages requests for help with a natural disaster and keeps tabs on what resources are available in which member state, Portugal is ready to offer support in firefighting operations in the European Union.